-Section 16 gives any other information relevant to the chemical for example training advice or full text of hazard statements.
+Section 16 gives any other information relevant to the chemical e.g. training advice, full text of hazard statements etc.

 In addition, SDSs for substances or for mixtures containing substances that have been registered under REACH are required to include: